magepages/mpdocs/docs/search-m2/user-guide.rst

 * In **Enable** field: Select "Yes" to enable this module.
 * In **Maximum Number of Search Results** field:

-  * Enter the number of search result that you want to show in the search result grid.
+  * Enter the number of search result(s) you want to show in the search result grid.
   * If you leave it blank, the default is 10 results.

 * In **Limit number of characters in description section** field: